Disaster Behavioral Health Services

-The majority of disaster behavioral health activities are accomplished by state, local, tribal and territorial entities, and Voluntary Organizations Active in Disasters.
+Most disaster behavioral health activities are conducted by state, local, tribal and territorial entities, and the Voluntary Organizations Active in Disasters network.
 The goals of disaster behavioral health are to relieve stress, reinforce healthy coping strategies, mitigate future behavioral health problems, and promote individual and community resilience.

-HHS Disaster Behavioral Health Services staff assist the Texas Division of Emergency Management's state-level and local emergency management planning efforts related to behavioral health issues in coordination with the Emergency and Risk Management Division of Health and Human Services.
-Staff serve as subject matter experts and participate in many disaster behavioral health-related preparedness activities.
+HHS Disaster Behavioral Health Coordination (DBHC) staff assist the Texas Division of Emergency Management, in coordination with the Emergency and Risk Management Division of HHS, in any state and local emergency management planning efforts related to behavioral health issues.
+DBHC staff serve as subject matter experts and participate in many disaster behavioral health-related preparedness activities.

-Disaster Behavioral Health Services is responsible for managing disaster behavioral health preparedness, response and recovery efforts for Texas before, during and after local, state or federally declared disasters, emergencies and incidents.
+DBHC is responsible for managing disaster behavioral health preparedness and response and recovery efforts before, during and after events that are declared a disaster, emergency or incident by a local, state or federal official.
 Depending on the size and scope of the incident, these services might include:

 • Coordinating the inclusion of disaster behavioral health best practices and resources in federal, state and local emergency management planning efforts.